Gladys Milton Palmer: Career

-In 1922 Palmer formed a film company called Big Four Famous Productions Company.
-She produced one film, Potter's Clay which featured the actress Dame Alice Ellen Terry.
+In 1922, Palmer formed a film company called Big Four Famous Productions Company.
+She produced one film, Potter's Clay which featured actress Ellen Terry.

+In 1929 Palmer published a memoir, Relations and Complications, which was ghostwritten by Kay Boyle with additional contributions from John Glassco, Robert McAlmon, and Graeme Taylor.

 Later life and death

-In 1932 Palmer converted from Christianity to Islam.
+In 1932, Palmer converted from Christianity to Islam.
 Stating that she wished her "conversion to be performed on no earthly territory", she chartered an Imperial Airways 42-seat airliner to fly from Croydon Airport to Paris.
 Another British Muslim convert, Khalid Sheldrake, conducted the ceremony over the English Channel.
 Sheldrake gave her the Arabic name "Khair-ul-Nissa" ("fairest of women") or "Khair un-nisa binti 'Abdu'llah".

-Palmer died on 12 June 1952 and was buried at St Leonard's in Sheepstor, Devon.
+She died in 1952 in a nursing home in Ceylon.
+She was buried at St Leonard's in Sheepstor, Devon.